Catogram/Catogram/README.md

 This repo is provided because of GPL license.
 Please note that it WON'T compile because of:
 - no CupertinoLib (private YTKAB0BP library)
+*You can remove this, but you will be left without iOS stuff*
 - no gradle-properties/google-services.json/keystore
+*Use your own certificates*

-If you use something from this, please write me in the credits.
+If you use something from this repo, please write me in the credits.
 Thanks!

 ## Telegram messenger for Android